Google Cloud Run Task RunnerGoogle Cloud Run Task Runner

 1. A Google Cloud account.

-2. A Kestra instance in a version 0.16.0 or later with Google credentials stored as secrets or environment variables within the Kestra instance.
+2. A Kestra instance (version 0.16.0 or later) with Google credentials stored as secrets or as environment variables.

 Create a project